 These errors come up repeatedly, especially for breeders new to sex-linked genetics:

 A Split Opaline male looks completely normal.
-If you don't record which males came from which pairings, you may sell confirmed split males as normal stock.
-The buyer will then be confused when their "normal" male produces Opaline daughters.
+If you don't record which males came from which pairings, a confirmed split male can leave your aviary labelled as plain normal stock.
+Whoever receives him is then baffled when his "normal" male produces Opaline daughters.
 Always record the parentage of every bird and label split males clearly in your breeding records.

 Expecting daughters to be splits

-New breeders often ask: "My Opaline female doesn't look visual — she must be split, right?"
-No. In Fischer's lovebirds, a female that carries Opaline will show it.
+New breeders often ask: "My Opaline female doesn't look visual, she must be split, right?"
+No. In Fischer's lovebirds, a hen that carries Opaline will show it.
 If she doesn't show Opaline, she doesn't carry the gene.
-There is no such thing as a female split for Opaline, Cinnamon, or Pallid.
+There is no such thing as a hen split for Opaline, Cinnamon, or Pale.

 Confusing Fischer's sex-linkage with Peach-faced

-In Agapornis roseicollis, Ino (Lutino/Albino) is sex-linked recessive — females cannot be split.
-In Agapornis fischeri, Ino is autosomal recessive — both males and females can be splits.
+In Agapornis roseicollis, the Ino gene (Lutino/Albino) lies on the Z chromosome, so hens cannot be split for it.
+In Agapornis fischeri, the same mutation is autosomal recessive, and both cocks and hens can be splits.
 This difference catches breeders who move between species.

 Frequently asked questions